 - lin.constraints

-- lin bounds
+- lin.bounds

 - lin.trade

 - lin.abs

 - lin.style

 - lin.direction

+- lin.rfloc

 These arguments create linear constraints on the portfolio and/or the trade.
-These arguments can also impose count constraints-a topic that is discussed in the next section.
+These arguments can also impose count constraints-a topic that is discussed in the next section (page 52).

 Portfolio Probe makes a distinction between numeric constraints and constraints based on categories.
 An example of the first is a bound on twice the value of asset ABC minus 1.5 times the value of asset DEF minus the value of asset GHI.
 An example of the second is bounds on the value from each country in the asset universe.
-(Most other optimizers will expand such constraints into a matrix of zeros and ones-you could do this also, but the method used here is more compact as well as easier for the user.)

 Linear constraints are used when there is aggregation across assets.
-If a constraint only involves one asset at a time, then there are other constraints that are more expedient-for instance, max.weight or threshold.
+If a constraint only involves one asset at a time, then there are other constraints that are more expedient-for instance, max.weight, risk.fraction or threshold.